-This policy outlines the Department of Justice and Regulation’s expectations for the appropriate management of offers of, and the provision of, gifts, benefits and hospitality by departmental officials.
+This policy outlines the Department of Justice and Community Safety's expectations for the appropriate management of offers of, and the provision of, gifts, benefits and hospitality by departmental officials.

 This policy applies to all departmental officials, which includes employees, contractors, consultants, volunteers and any individuals or groups undertaking activity for and on behalf of the department.